reshufflehq/reshuffle/docs/building-connectors.md

 * **options** - The details the connector needs in order to connect to the target service.
 If, for example, the service requires an authentication token or a service URL, this is the mechanism you will use to provide it.
 * **id** - the identifier of this connector instance, after this connector is registered to a Reshuffle app, it can be looked up using this id from anywhere.

-#### The `onStart(app)` method
+#### `onStart(app)`
-When the Reshuffle's app `start` function executes, it calls `start` on each of the connectors registered to it.
+When the Reshuffle's app `start` method executes, it calls `start` on each of the connectors registered to it.

-Connectors extending Reshuffle's `BaseConnector` can implement the `onStart` function.
+Connectors extending Reshuffle's `BaseConnector` can implement the `onStart` method.
 It functions as a hook for cases where the connector requires some special setup or initialization code to run upon start.
-The contract for this function stipulates that when it returns, the connector should be connected to service it exposes - ready to emit the relevant events and enable the specific actions.
+The contract for this method stipulates that when it returns, the connector should be connected to service it exposes - ready to emit the relevant events and enable the specific actions.

 **Params:**
 * **app** - The Reshuffle app object.
 The connector code can use this object to access `app`'s methods (see, _Reshuffle `app` methods your connector can use_).
 Most importantly, your connector can use this `app` object to fire events using the `app.handleEvent(...)` method.

-**Note: If your connector does not extend the `BaseConnector` - you need to implement `start(app)` rather than `onStart(app)`.
-The REshuffle **

-#### The `onStop()` method
+#### `onStop()`
-This method is called by the Reshuffle app when the connector should stop.
+When the Reshuffle app unregisters a connector, it calls the connector's `stop()` method.
+Connectors extending Reshuffle's `BaseConnector` can implement the `onStop` method.
+It functions as a hook for cases where the connector requires some special teardown code.
 When this method returns, the connector should disconnect from the service it exposes.

-#### The `updateOptions(options)` method
+#### `updateOptions(options)`
 This method is called by the Reshuffle app when a change is made to the connector's parameters.
 For example, an update to the user password when connecting to an email server.

 **Params:**
 * **options** - (See above too) - The details the connector needs in order to connect to the target service.
 If, for example, the service requires an authentication token or a service URL, this is the mechanism you will use to provide it.

-#### The `on(options, eventId)` method
+#### `on(options, eventId)`
 The on method configures events for this connector to emit.
 Developers can use this method to define which events the connector emit.

 The connector should only emit events after the `start(app)` method is called.